PennEngineer/CIT594GroupProject/README.md

 # Parking Data Analysis (CIT 594 Project)

-This project revolves around using data structures, software design, and parsing tools to analyze large parking data (CSV) files and output interesting answers to questions such as:
+This project revolves around using data structures, software design, and parsing tools to analyze large parking data (CSV) files from OpenDataPhilly and output interesting answers to questions such as:
 - a